-This handbook applies to students starting the DPhil Sociology in Michaelmas term 2022.
-While the information within may be different for students starting the course in other years, the handbook provides all the information you need to know about the course.
+This handbook applies to students starting the DPhil in Sociology in Michaelmas Term 2023 and the information within may be different for students starting the course in other years.

 Please note that your degree is formally governed by the Examination Decrees and Regulations.
-This is published in September each year, and can be found online.
+These are published in September each year, and can be found online.
 The DPhil in Sociology handbook contains informal descriptions and interpretations of some of the most relevant rules, but any formal question must be settled primarily by reference to the Examination Decrees and Regulations.